Parthiv-Saikia/Aaj-Ki-Tazza-Khabar/README.md

 Technologies Used

-1.MongoDB: For database management.

-2.Express.js: For backend framework.
+1.API Fetching from NewsAPI

-3.React: For frontend framework.
+2.React + Vite: For frontend framework.

-4.Node.js: For backend runtime environment.
+3.Node.js: For backend runtime environment.

-5.Axios: For making HTTP requests to news APIs.
+4.Axios: For making HTTP requests to news APIs.

-6.Bootstrap: For responsive design.
+5.TailWind CSS for frontend